21.4.07

 Alters Equality Score by +7%

-“We need to stress that the only equality that matters in economics is equality of opportunity.
-Everyone deserves the chance to make a livelihood for themselves.”
+"The only equality that matters in economics is equality of opportunity.
+Everyone deserves the chance to make a livelihood for themselves."

 Alters Equality Score by -7%